 If you are planning a visit to the village you will find out everything you need to know in this guide.

-Things to do in Saltaire
+Things to do in Saltaire Yorkshire

 Saltaire Visitors Trail

-Pop into the Visitor Information Centre when you arrive and pick up a map of the Heritage Trail.
+Pop into the Saltaire Tourist Information Centre when you arrive and pick up a map of the Heritage Trail.
 The trail takes you past points of interest as you stroll through the village.
 The official guide only costs a few £’s and has lots of great information to read as you take the trail.

 I highly recommend that you walk the trail.
 It is really interesting and you learn a lot about life for ordinary people in 19th century England.
 (Or those lucky enough to work for Salt as the lives of workers in other areas was not necessarily as good)